What is an Exceptional Companion Dog?

 Dogs live with humans and to live confidently and peacefully they need to be well socialized.
 Dr. Ian Dunbar says that a puppy should meet 100 new people in 100 days.

 There is a critical period in the development of a puppy when the puppy needs to get as many of these socialization experiences as possible.
 This critical period is typically between 6 and 12 weeks.
 Scientists vary on defining the age range, some say it even goes to 16 weeks.

 Breeders are very aware of this critical period and do a good job ensuring their puppies get as many socialization experiences as possible before going to their new homes.
 New owners are usually coached as to what they need to do with the puppy regarding continued socialization.
-Ignoring this coaching can have a long-term negative effect on a dog’s life and will not contribute to a peaceful home life.
+Ignoring this coaching can have a long-term adverse effect on a dog’s life and will not contribute to a peaceful home life.

 New puppies must be managed very carefully.
-On the one hand we need to provide a wide range of experiences for the puppy, and on the other hand we must be mindful of their safety, vaccinations, and overall well-being.
+On the one hand, we need to provide a wide range of experiences for the puppy, and on the other hand, we must be mindful of their safety, vaccinations, and overall well-being.
 So much of this socialization can be done in the safety of your home and yard.
 It’s important to talk to your vet and keep current on the puppy’s vaccinations.

 So go have fun with your new little one and introduce them to their new world!
 As soon as they are eligible, enroll them in a puppy kindergarten class.